mattwhitfield/Unitverse/docs/configuration.md

 * By settings the options in a `.unitTestGeneratorConfig` file which works just like a `.editorConfig` file.
 * By using the per-generation user interface in order to control the process.

+It is worth noting that these options apply in slightly different scopes.

+* Options configured in the Visual Studio Options dialog apply to all solutions
+* Options configured in a `.unitTestGeneratorConfig` file apply to all solutions at the same level or a child level on disk
+* Options configured in the per-generation UI only apply to that individual generation (with the exception of the selection of target project, which persists until you close Visual Studio).

 You can create a `.unitTestGeneratorConfig` file which contains the options you currently have configured in Visual Studio by going to the 'Export' options page.
 For more information on this, see the 'Setting options per-project' section below.

 The per-generation user interace is, by default, set to show only when a target project can not be automatically matched.
 You can change this by going to Tools->Options->Unitverse or by setting the relevant option in a `.unitTestGeneratorConfig` file, or by holding the Control key while selecting any 'Generate tests...' menu item.
 This user interface also allows you to override the target project selection, if you want to generate tests in a different project or because your naming format isn't consistent.
 To see what the user interface looks like, please see the 'Per-generation user interface' section below.